-Essential Yin Yoga Props And How To Use Them – The Essential Props For Your Yin Yoga Practice
+5 Essential Yin Yoga Props & How To Use Them

 Unlike “Yang” forms of yoga such as Vinyasa, a Yin yoga class might include a menagerie of yoga props to assist the body in melting into Yin postures.
-One of the key points of Yin yoga is to find that edge where the body is relaxed but still working, and linger there.
-It is suggested to be about 80% deep into a posture in Yin yoga as to really work into the facia and tissues without putting too much strain on them to cause injury, of course.
-Yin yoga props help to achieve the body in getting into that sweet spot of intense stretching without the straining.
+Yin yoga props help the body get into that sweet spot of intense stretching without the straining.
 A Yin yoga class will inevitably incorporate a number of props into the practice.
-Let's look at the various ways that Yin yoga uses props.
+Let's look at the essential props for Yin Yoga and the various ways to use them.

 Article content: